sickozell/SickoCV/README.md

 ## bToggler
 ### 8 buffered toggle switch signal router
 #### - Description:
 'bToggler' can be used to mute/unmute up to 8 CV or AUDIO signals, in sync to a tempo clock source.
+For example it can be used to play/stop drumkit parts independently (kick, snare, hats, etc):
+- connect an appropriate clock source to CLOCK
-For example it can be used connected to a "MIDI>GATE" module which receives controls from a midi controller, so 'bToggler' will make start/stop sequencers or audio parts on next beat.
+- connect the ARMs to a "MIDI>GATE" module which receives controls from a midi controller
+- connect the INs to single sequencers outs, one for kick, one for snare, etc.
+- connect the OUTs to the trigger inputs of the single drum modules

+Then, by pressing buttons on the controller, 'bToggler' will actually play/stop the single drum parts on the next received clock pulse.

+Otherwise bToggler OUTs can be connected to envelope generators.
+In that case the GATE output should be connected to the IN input to activate the envelope.

+'bToggler' can also be used to play audio signals directly.
+Connect IN to the audio source and OUT to mixer: the FADE knob will avoid clicks.
 #### - Detailed instructions:
 Connect a clock source.